octodns/octodns/docs/records.rst

 legacy tuple's positional access pattern to it.
 The singular :py:class:`octodns.record.rr.Rr` carrier and :py:meth:`octodns.record.base.Record.from_rrs` are likewise compatibility APIs scheduled for removal in octoDNS 2.0.
+The old :py:class:`octodns.record.rr.RrParseError` name remains as a deprecated, identity-preserving alias for :py:class:`octodns.record.rr.RdataParseError` throughout 1.x and will also be removed in 2.0.

 Advanced Record Support
 -----------------------